dynamsoft-docs/barcode-reader-docs-mobile/programming/objectivec-swift/faq/arm64-simulator-error.md

 ---
 layout: default-layout
-title: iOS simulator Error - DBR iOS FAQs.
+title: How to resolve the "Building for iOS Simulator, but linking in dylib built for iOS" error when building for the iOS simulator?
 keywords: Dynamsoft Barcode Reader, FAQ, Mobile, tech basic, ios, arm64, simulator, exclude architectures
-description: How to resolve the "Building for iOS Simulator, but linking in dylib built for iOS" error when building for the iOS simulator? - DBR iOS FAQs.
+description: How to resolve the "Building for iOS Simulator, but linking in dylib built for iOS" error when building for the iOS simulator?
 needAutoGenerateSidebar: true
 ---